IT Leadership & Digital Transformation Strategies: Chicago

 12:30pm – 1:30pm Luncheon

-1:30pm – 2:30pm: How to Develop a Digital Business Strategic Plan: A CIO’s Imperative (panel discussion)
+1:30pm-2:30pm: How to Develop a Digital Business Strategic Plan: A CIO’s Imperative (panel discussion)

-and other IT CIOs/IT Executives will share their experiences
+and other CIOs/IT Executives sharing effective strategies

 For many enterprises, the digital enterprise is almost exclusively about customer engagement which is the area of the CMO.
 However, the CIO is crucial in connecting business processes, enterprise information and the digital channels that achieve the always-on needs of customers and employees.
 The strength of the CIO-CMO relationship is vital to a company’s success, but can be challenging to navigate and manage.